mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 The `socket` option may be included in a listener definition, this configures the listener to use Unix domain sockets to listen for incoming connections.
 The parameter value given is the name of the socket to use.

 If a socket option and an address option is given then the listener will listen on both the specific IP address and the Unix socket.

-#### `persistpoolmax`

-The `persistpoolmax` parameter defaults to zero but can be set to an integer value for a back end server.
-If it is non zero, then when a DCB connected to a back end server is discarded by the system, it will be held in a pool for reuse, remaining connected to the back end server.
-If the number of DCBs in the pool has reached the value given by `persistpoolmax` then any further DCB that is discarded will not be retained, but disconnected and discarded.

-#### `persistmaxtime`

-The `persistmaxtime` parameter defaults to zero but can be set to an integer value indicating a number of seconds.
-A DCB placed in the persistent pool for a server will only be reused if the elapsed time since it joined the pool is less than the given value.
-Otherwise, the DCB will be discarded and the connection closed.

 ### Filter